Our Work

 VOICES

-Through Mpact:VOICES we share examples of the ways people in our network prioritize community and equity as they deliver top-notch projects.
+Through Mpact:VOICES we share examples of the ways people in our network prioritize community as they deliver top-notch projects.

 Our Network

-Our network reflects the holistic approach we take to building more livable, just and sustainable communities around transit investments.
-The network includes people working across sectors and at different levels of authority, because we believe that the best solutions come from listening and building on the contributions from diverse voices.
+Our network, built over 30 years and with partners from across the United States and Canada, includes people working across sectors and at different levels of authority, because we believe that the best solutions come from listening and building on the contributions from diverse voices.

 A bus in traffic